PowerShell/SqlServerDsc/README.md

 * Fixes in xSQLServerConfiguration
   - Added support for clustered SQL instances
   - BREAKING CHANGE: Updated parameters to align with other resources (SQLServer / SQLInstanceName)
-* Created unit tests for xSQLServerConfiguration resource
 * Fixes in xSQLAOGroupJoin
   - Availability Group name now appears in the error message for a failed Availability Group join attempt.
+  - Get-TargetResource now works with Get-DscConfiguration
+* Added tests for resource
+  - xSQLServerConfiguration
+  - xSQLAOGroupJoin

 ### 3.0.0.0
 * xSQLServerHelper